Know Thy Reasoner: Not All Language Models Explore Alike: Abstract

 \section{Abstract}

-Compute scaling for LLM reasoning requires allocating budget between exploring solution approaches (\emph{breadth}) and refining promising solutions (\emph{depth}).
-Most methods implicitly trade off one for the other, yet why a given trade-off works remains unclear, and validation on a single model obscures the role of the model itself.
-We argue that \textbf{the optimal strategy depends on the model's \emph{diversity profile}, the spread of probability mass across solution approaches, and that this must be characterized before any exploration strategy is adopted.} We formalize this through a theoretical framework decomposing reasoning uncertainty and derive conditions under which tree-style depth refinement outperforms parallel sampling.
-We validate it on Qwen-3 4B and Olmo-3 7B families, showing that lightweight signals suffice for depth-based refinement on low-diversity aligned models while yielding limited utility for high-diversity base models, which we hypothesize require stronger compensation for lower exploration coverage.
+Compute scaling for LLM reasoning trades off exploring solution approaches (\emph{breadth}) against refining promising ones (\emph{depth}), yet why a given trade-off works, and why it often fails to transfer across models, remains unclear.
+We argue that \textbf{the optimal strategy depends on the model's \emph{diversity profile}, the spread of probability mass across solution approaches, and that this must be characterized before any exploration strategy is adopted.} We formalize this with a framework decomposing reasoning uncertainty, deriving when depth-based refinement outperforms parallel sampling, and validate it across three model families at both inference and training.
+Our central finding is that the diversity regime dictates the strategy: low-diversity aligned models benefit from depth-based refinement with lightweight intrinsic signals, whereas high-diversity base models are often harmed by it, and instead need breadth or stronger signals to compensate.